ToluClassics/candle-tutorial/README.md

 ### a.
 Writing Building Blocks:

-- Linear/Embeddin: This is a helper function for loading the weights of a linear/embedding layer using `VarBuilder` from a checkpoint file.
-We create these 2 helper functions because we will use them multiple times:
+- Linear/Embedding: This is a helper function for loading the weights of a linear/embedding layer using `VarBuilder` from a checkpoint file.
+We create these 2 helper functions because we will use them multiple times.:

     ```rust
     fn embedding(vocab_size: usize, hidden_size: usize, vb: VarBuilder) -> Result<Embedding> {